Achievable logoAchievable logo

 Federal-covered securities

-We previously discussed federal-covered securities, which are subject to notice filing in every state they’re offered in.
-It’s a bit of a confusing topic, but federal-covered securities are subject to some filing requirements, but ultimately are considered exempt from full-on state registration.
-As a reminder, here are the three categories of federal-covered securities:
+We previously discussed federal-covered securities, which are subject to notice filing in every state where they’re offered.
+While this topic can be confusing, the key point is that federal-covered securities may have limited filing requirements, but they’re exempt from full state registration.

 • Exchange-traded securities (and senior securities)